5 Data Center Lighting Considerations

 4. Automated Controls

-Data centers are often unoccupied, so the lighting can remain dimmed or off most of the time.
+Because data centers are often unoccupied, the need to keep bright lights on is significantly reduced.
 Sensors will automatically power the lights on and off when staff members enter and exit the room to guarantee minimal energy usage.
-It’s essential to install sensors throughout the room since the cumbersome equipment can obstruct an employee’s view.
+It’s essential to install sensors throughout the room, as cumbersome equipment can obstruct an employee’s view and prevent the sensor from picking up their presence.

 Advanced lighting systems can also be set on a schedule, timed to turn on and off to match usage patterns.
 Powering off the lighting when it’s not in use could lead to significant energy savings.